 - a.
-Total camp fees are due by March 10, 2025 to Aloha Council.
+Total camp fees are due by July 18, 2025 to Aloha Council.
 No cash will be collected at camp. - b.
-Fees for this Short-Term Camp, which include programming, administrative support, facility utilities, insurance, and lua rentals will be free for Merit Badge Counselors and Administrators, and for the first two Adult leaders per troop, \$50 for Scouts and for Adult leaders (in excess of two) attending.
-If a troop has two Merit Badge Counselors attending, three adult leaders will be free. - i.
+Fees for this Short-Term Camp, which include programming, administrative support, facility utilities, insurance, and lua rentals will be free for Merit Badge Counselors and Administrators, and for the first two Adult leaders per troop, \$50 for Scouts and for Adult leaders (in excess of two) attending. - i.
 Example: Troop 5678 has 10 scouts and three leaders attending.
 One leader is also a Merit Badge Counselor.
 Total fees due will be \$550. - c.
-Materials fees apply as follows: - a.
-Pottery: \$20 per Scout. - b.
-Space Exploration: \$10 per Scout.
+Material fees apply as follows: (Material fees should be paid in cash at camp).
+Note: classes with materials fees generally have items that Scouts will take home from camp. - a.
+Pottery \$20 - b.
+Basketry \$5 - c.
+Plant Science \$5 - d.
+Art \$5 - e.
+First Aid \$5